shahul-shane/QR_Generator/README.md

 The application will start, and you can access it at http://127.0.0.1:5000/.

 #### *Usage*
-- 1.Open your web browser and navigate to http://127.0.0.1:5000/.
+- Open your web browser and navigate to http://127.0.0.1:5000/.
-- 2.Enter the text or URL you want to encode into a QR code.
+- Enter the text or URL you want to encode into a QR code.
-- 3.Click the "Generate QR Code" button.
+- Click the "Generate QR Code" button.
-- 4.The generated QR code will be displayed on the page.
+- The generated QR code will be displayed on the page.

 #### *Conclusion*
 This project, though simple, provides valuable insights into building web applications with Flask and generating QR codes using Python.
 It's an excellent starting point for those looking to practice and enhance their Flask skills.